Updated Jan 28, 2026

 Publishing and deployment options favor completeness

 Adalo's publishing process stands out for its comprehensive simplicity.
-Users build once and deploy everywhere - iOS App Store, Google Play Store, and web browsers.
+Users build once and deploy everywhere—iOS App Store, Google Play Store, and web browsers.
 The platform handles the complex technical requirements of app store submissions, generating native binaries that meet Apple and Google's standards.
 Step-by-step guides walk users through creating developer accounts, configuring app metadata, and submitting for review.

 Web deployment happens instantly with custom domain support on paid plans.
 Changes to web apps go live immediately without app store review delays, enabling rapid iteration.
-The platform recently introduced preview and production environments, allowing users to test changes before pushing them live.
+The platform includes preview and production environments, allowing users to test changes before pushing them live.
 Progressive Web App (PWA) capabilities let users install web apps on devices, providing app-like experiences without app store distribution.

 V0.dev generates code that requires separate deployment processes.
 While integration with Vercel's hosting platform provides one-click deployment for web applications, mobile deployment requires additional tools, expertise, and services.
 Users must configure build processes, manage signing certificates, and handle app store submissions independently.
 This technical overhead eliminates V0.dev as an option for non-developers seeking mobile app distribution.